Sec-ant/gm-fetch/README.md

 # @sec-ant/gm-fetch

-A fetch API of `GM_xmlhttpRequest`.
+A fetch API for `GM_xmlhttpRequest` / `GM.xmlHttpRequest`.

 ## Features

 - Use `responseType: stream` to prevent buffering large data when possible.
 - Use Typescript.
-- Provides es module, umd module and lib mode userscript as well.
+- Provides es module, iife script and lib mode userscript as well.

 ## Install